remarkableapp/Remarkable-Linux/README.md

 # Remarkable-Linux
-Currently used to track bugs in the Linux version of Remarkable
+- Currently used to track bugs for the Linux version of Remarkable

-Source code is (very slowly) on the way!! :smile:
+- Source code is (very slowly :hourglass:) on the way!! :smile: